MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Stop-AzureBatchCertificateDeletion.md

 ```

 ## DESCRIPTION
-The **Stop-AzureBatchCertificateDeletion** cmdlet cancels a failed deletion of a certificate in the azure_2 Batch service.
+The **Stop-AzureBatchCertificateDeletion** cmdlet cancels a failed deletion of a certificate in the Azure Batch service.
 You can stop a deletion only if the certificate is in the **DeleteFailed** state.
 This cmldet restores the certificate to the **Active** state.